Credential Lifecycle

 typ

 In case of revocation request it MUST be set to revocation-request+jwt.
-In case of Status Attestation request it MUST be set to status-attestation-request+jwt, according to [OAuth Status Attestation draft 01].
+In case of Status Assertion request it MUST be set to status-assertion-request+jwt, according to OAUTH-STATUS-ASSERTION .

 RFC 7516#section-4.1.1.